erlingh99/light_alarm/embedded/README.md

-# ESP32 Alarm Controller
+# Raspberry Pi Pico W Alarm Controller

-This is the embedded component of the alarm project, running on an ESP32 microcontroller.
+This is the embedded component of the alarm project, running on a Raspberry Pi Pico W microcontroller.
 It fetches alarms from the server and controls an LED and buzzer based on the alarm settings.

 ## Hardware Requirements

-- ESP32 development board (e.g., ESP32-DevKitC)
+- Raspberry Pi Pico W
-- LED (built-in or external)
+- PWM-capable LED or LED strip
-- Buzzer
+- Piezo buzzer (optional)
+- Push button for alarm control
 - USB cable for programming
+- Micro USB power supply

 ## Pin Configuration

-- LED: GPIO2 (built-in LED on most ESP32 boards)
+- LED: GPIO25 (built-in LED on Pico)
-- Buzzer: GPIO4 (PWM capable pin)
+- Buzzer: GPIO16 (PWM capable pin)
+- Button: GPIO15 (with internal pull-up)

 ## Setup